top of page

 G. Scollege Bowl

-2. All teams begin with zero points at the beginning of the playoffs.
+2. All teams begin with zero points at the beginning of the playoffs

-3. The Scollege Bowl is awarded to the team with the highest total for 12 players over the month.
+3. The Scollege Bowl is awarded to the team with the highest total for 12 players over the month

-4. Ties: See Rule I, C
+4. In case of ties: See Rule I, C

-6. Winner picks first in the next regular draft and is the last team to nominate in the auction.
+6. Winner picks first in the next regular draft and is the last team to nominate in the auction

 IX.
 EXPANSION

-A. Any new franchise must be officially approved by League consensus.
+A. Any new franchise must be officially approved by League consensus

-B. Drafting position: End of round one, beginning of round two, and in the middle of each round thereafter; the rookie draft follows the same
+B. Drafting position: End of round one, beginning of round two, and in the middle of each round thereafter; the rookie draft follows the

-sequence.
+same sequence.

 APPENDIX:

-Rookies who have lost their “below-the-line” status and Triple A players can be reclaimed in the following draft based on the following
+Rookies who have lost their “below-the-line” status and Triple A players can be reclaimed in the following draft based on the following chart.
+Players are ranked by position using previous year’s point totals.

 For all infielders: